-Throughout this blog and my book I always say that if you don’t have yourself you have nothing.
-But having yourself means using ‘the power’ that you have to move your life forwards: whether it is where the reconciliation is concerned or whether it is to walk away.
-I decided to stay, but at times I could have easily decided to leave.
+Throughout this blog and my book I always say ‘if you don’t have yourself you have nothing.’
+But having yourself means using the power that you have to move your life forwards.
+Whether it is to stay or leave.

-I read so often that people want the person who has placed the turmoil in their head to take it out.
-They wait for them to take it out, they feel that it is that person’s responsibility because they put it there; and in the process they drive themselves insane, because what they are waiting for is impossible.
-Even if the person who betrayed is contrite and doing all that they can to make amends, they do not have ‘the power’ to resolve the thoughts in their partners heads, ultimately only we can do that.
+So often people want the person who has placed the turmoil in their head to take it out.
+They wait for them to take it out, feel that it is that person’s responsibility because they put it there.
+And in the process they drive themselves insane, because what they are waiting for is impossible.
+Even if the person who betrayed is contrite and doing all that they can to make amends, they do not have the power to resolve the thoughts in their partners heads.
+Only we can do that.

-There are people whose partners have betrayed them again and again.
-Whose hearts are broken over and over, but they do have the power to decide what they want and to set their boundaries and to not be afraid.
-We all have it.
-But ultimately it is believing that we do.
 Recently I explained to someone that because my boundaries had been set, if Danny had stepped over them then I would have opted out.
-That when infidelity happens we not only lose the life we had but we lose confidence in ourselves, we second judge our decisions and I asked some rhetorical questions:
+When infidelity happens we not only lose the life we had but we lose confidence in ourselves, we second judge our decisions.
+At the time I would ask myself these questions: